-The Master of Science in Nursing, Family Nurse Practitioner program requires a 4-day face-to-face immersion which incorporates learning resources for standardized patient experiences, telemedicine, and specific clinical skills.
-Students can complete immersion at the San Diego main campus or at any of the two immersion sites listed below.
+The Family Nurse Practitioner programs (MSN and PM Certificate) require a 4-day face-to-face immersion which incorporates learning resources for standardized patient experiences, telemedicine, and specific clinical skills.
+The University will designate a location where immersions will occur.